Stop being a life purpose chaser. Here’s why.

-Instead of reflecting on my 36th birthday I woke up and went surfing.
+Instead of reflecting on my 39th birthday I woke up and went surfing.
 Then I rode a bull.
-Then I went rock climbing.
-Then I did some gymnastics, had a really great conversation with someone over tea.
+Then I went to rock climbing, I did some gymnastics.
+I had a really great conversation with someone over tea.
 Then I drank some wine, read, and wrote part of this article.
 I only wrote part of it because the wine took over and I started typing like this:

 Anfd nasidbv ibwripbv weibvabew i[vbnw[nv [owa